Edward Iwi: Biography

 Edward Iwi was born on 28 November 1904 to a Jewish family in London and educated at John Bright Grammar School, Llandudno, north Wales.
 In 1913 his widowed mother married Morris Wartski.

 Iwi was admitted as a solicitor in 1927, and served as a Law Society examiner from 1938 to 1962.

-He was an indefatigable writer to the Editor of The Times, usually on anomalies in the law that had been overlooked.
+He was a frequent writer to the editor of The Times, usually on anomalies in the law that had been overlooked.

 In 1937 Iwi called for the creation of a Commonwealth Court, which would replace the judicial functions of the House of Lords and become the court of final appeal in UK cases rather than the Privy Council.
 During World War II he was calling for each Dominion to create its own Judicial Committee.

 In 1938 he was a co-author of The Courts of Justice: Volume 1 of Stephen's Commentaries on the laws of England.

 He sent a confidential letter to Herbert Morrison, Home Secretary in Winston Churchill's wartime government, suggesting that the then Princess Elizabeth be made "Duke of Cymru" to create a focus of loyalty for the people of north Wales, who were considered not entirely wedded to the British cause.
 He also suggested the Princess be appointed Constable of Caernarfon Castle.
 Iwi pointed to a nationalist movement in north Wales that showed signs of emulating or even joining the Irish republican movement.
 Indeed, some of the more extreme members were already calling for Wales to be given dominion status.
 Iwi's suggestions came to nothing.

 After World War II, Iwi helped with legal issues surrounding Jewish children who were in the custody of non-Jewish carers, and helped to return these children to the Jewish fold.

 In 1947 Iwi chaired a pressure group that collected 50,000 signatures on a petition to be presented to Parliament pleading for women to be able to sit in the House of Lords.
 This petition was never presented, because in 1949, for the first time, the House of Lords voted in favour of a motion to admit female hereditary peers (although they did not finally gain the right until 1963), but he did participate in another petition that was presented to the House of Lords on 2 March 1948.

 In the 1950s he called for Britain to adopt a new approach to the Commonwealth, to abandon her role as matriarch in favour of a sisterly role.

 In 1956 he published a selection of essays titled Laws and Flaws: Lapses of the Legislators.